digital-asset/daml/docs/source/error-codes/self-service/index.rst

 The introduction of the self-service error codes means that some of the gRPC error codes returned from service methods change.
 Consult the table below for details on those changes.

-Note that the table below contains entries only for cases when a gRPC codes was changed.
+Note that the table below contains entries only for cases where a gRPC codes was changed.
 For example, if a service method was returning gRPC error code ``CODE_A`` for some error conditions which are now signalled by ``CODE_B``, it could be the case that there are another error conditions for which ``CODE_A`` is still being returned, and only an entry for the change from ``CODE_A`` in ``CODE_B`` is included in the table below.